SPC120/university/applied-developer-course/lab7-oracledigitalassistant/oracledigitalassistant.md

 Congratulations!
 You have successfully completed this lab.

-## Homework: Create a custom component
+## Homework: Create a Custom Component

 Go ahead and create a custom component to send out an email with the VBCS url using the Oracle Digital Assistant if the Patient chooses to upload the insurance card later.